IMED4111 Foundations of Medical Practice

 - Typically this unit is assessed in the following ways: (1) written examinations; (2) assignments and clinical skills assessment; and (3) professional behaviour and attendance assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the written examinations, assignments and clinical skills assessment, and professional behaviour and attendance assessment components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written examinations, assignments and clinical skills assessment, and professional behaviour and attendance assessment components.

 Supplementary assessment is available for those students who obtain a mark of 45 to 49 inclusive in this unit and the professional behaviour assessment meets exceptions.